Skip to main content

 The latest OpenLM Platform feature releases, improvements, and bug fixes.

 The next OpenLM Platform release reshapes the post-login experience.
-A redesigned Homepage replaces the QuickSight lobby with operational signal you can act on, Agent Activity Manager turns mass upgrades into a single action across your fleet of Workstation Agents, License File Management brings editing, validation, and deployment of license files into one workspace, and the MCP Reporting Server opens your reporting data to AI assistants for plain-language queries.
+A redesigned Homepage replaces the QuickSight lobby with operational signal you can act on, Agent Activity Manager turns mass upgrades into a single action across your fleet of Workstation Agents, License File Management brings editing, validation, and deployment of license files into one workspace, and the OpenLM MCP Connector opens your reporting data to AI assistants for plain-language queries.

 New Homepage dashboard